proboston/webpack-bundle-tracker/README.md

 * `logTime` - Optional boolean property to output `startTime` and `endTime` in bundle tracker file.
 * `path` - Optional bundle tracker output path.
 * `publicPath` - Optional property to override `output.publicPath`.
+* `fillPath` - If true, then `path` property will be filled, otherwise empty
+* `appendHash` - If true, then at end of `publicPath` wil be appended question mark and bundle hash